BZoennchen/Pages/_posts/2022-07-09-markov-chains-for-music-generation.md

 ## Markov Chains

+Let us now dive into a first attempt to generate melodies that incorporates probability and, as a consequence, expectation.
+The mathematical tool is called *Markov chain*.

 A *first-order Markov chain* is a deterministic finite automaton where for each state transition, we assign a probability such that the sum of probability of all exiting transitions of each state sum up to 1.0.
 In other words, a *first-order Markov chain* is a directed graph where each node represents a state.
 We start with an initial node and traverse the graph probabilistically to generate an output.